Beyond DAGs: A Latent Partial Causal Model for Multimodal Learning: Abstract

 \section{Abstract}

-Directed acyclic graphs (DAGs) are fundamental graph structures in causal modeling, but identifying the desired DAG from observational data often requires strong assumptions that may not hold in real-world scenarios, especially for latent causal models and complex multimodal data.
-This raises the question of whether we can relax or bypass the DAG assumption while maintaining practical utility.
-In this work, we propose a novel latent partial causal model for multimodal data, featuring two latent coupled variables, connected by an undirected edge, to represent the transfer of knowledge across modalities.
-Under specific statistical assumptions, we establish an identifiability result, demonstrating that representations learned by multimodal contrastive learning correspond to the latent coupled variables up to a trivial transformation.
-This result deepens our understanding of the why multimodal contrastive learning works, highlights its potential for disentanglement, and expands the utility of pre-trained models like CLIP.
+Directed Acyclic Graphs (DAGs) are a standard tool in causal modeling, but their suitability for capturing the complexity of large-scale multimodal data is questionable.
+In practice, real-world multimodal datasets are often collected from heterogeneous generative processes that do not conform to a single DAG.
+Instead, they may involve multiple, and even opposing, DAG structures with inverse causal directions.
+To address this gap, in this work, we first propose a novel latent partial causal model tailored for multimodal data representation learning, featuring two latent coupled variables parts connected by an undirected edge, to represent the transfer of knowledge across modalities.
+Under specific statistical assumptions, we establish an identifiability result, demonstrating that representations learned by MultiModal Contrastive Learning (MMCL) correspond to the latent coupled variables up to a trivial transformation.
+This result deepens our understanding of the why MMCL works, highlights its potential for representation disentanglement, and expands the utility of pre-trained models like CLIP.
 Synthetic experiments confirm the robustness of our findings, even when the assumptions are partially violated.
 Most importantly, experiments on a pre-trained CLIP model embodies disentangled representations, enabling few-shot learning and improving domain generalization across diverse real-world datasets.
-Together, these contributions push the boundaries of multimodal contrastive learning, both theoretically and, crucially, in practical applications.
+Together, these contributions push the boundaries of MMCL, both in theory and in practical applications.